-The group found great value in the support and guidance they provided one another.
+The group found immense value in the support and guidance they provided one another.
 Furthermore, they did not want other families repeating the experiences they had already endured.
 Fueled by this desire to make a difficult path easier for others, they transformed from a small, informal support network into a non-profit organization.
 The group quickly grew from six members to sixty and became known as The Family Voice.
 With a shoestring budget granted by the Department of Developmental Services, the volunteer-run organization set up a small office space.
 They designed programs such as SibShop, support groups, Sunday gym programs, music programs, newcomers’ packets, and a lending library.
 In 1998, The Family Voice became The Autism Alliance of MetroWest.
 We partnered with Natick’s Morse Institute Library, which provided a permanent home for the resource center.
-By 2003, we attained official non-profit and grew our roster to approximately 300 area families.
+By 2003, we attained official non-profit and grew our roster to approximately three hundred area families.

 But as The Autism Alliance grew older, so did the children that we served.
 Much like the early days, the same core group of families searched for a solution that would allow the agency to continue to serve individuals with autism who were now entering adulthood.
 After much consideration, in 2009, The Autism Alliance became a Program of Advocates.